matthewdeaves/csend/TAGS.md

 ### 1. `posix/main.c` (New):

 *   Contains the `main` function moved from `posix/peer.c`.
-*   Initializes and shuts down the new shared logging system with POSIX-specific callbacks.
+*   Initialises and shuts down the new shared logging system with POSIX-specific callbacks.
 *   Uses `log_app_event()` for high-level application status messages.
 *   Uses `terminal_display_app_message()` for messages directly visible to the user on the console.
 *   Improved thread cancellation and joining logic during startup failure or shutdown.